publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch149/m__us_usc_t10_s2547.md

         (1) The development of requirements for equipping the armed force concerned (subject, where appropriate, to validation by the Joint Requirements Oversight Council pursuant to [section 181 of this title][/us/usc/t10/s181]).

+        (2) Decisions regarding the balancing of resources and priorities, and associated trade-offs among cost, schedule, technical feasibility, and performance on major defense acquisition programs.

-        (2) The coordination of measures to control requirements creep in the defense acquisition system.
+        (3) The coordination of measures to control requirements creep in the defense acquisition system.

-        (3) The recommendation of trade-offs among life-cycle cost, schedule, and performance objectives, and procurement quantity objectives, to ensure acquisition programs deliver best value in meeting the approved military requirements.
+        (4) The recommendation of trade-offs among life-cycle cost, schedule, and performance objectives, and procurement quantity objectives, to ensure acquisition programs deliver best value in meeting the approved military requirements.

-        (4) Termination of development or procurement programs for which life-cycle cost, schedule, and performance expectations are no longer consistent with approved military requirements and levels of priority, or which no longer have approved military requirements.
+        (5) Termination of development or procurement programs for which life-cycle cost, schedule, and performance expectations are no longer consistent with approved military requirements and levels of priority, or which no longer have approved military requirements.

-        (5) The development of career paths in acquisition for military personnel (as required by [section 1722a of this title][/us/usc/t10/s1722a]).
+        (6) The development and management of career paths in acquisition for military personnel (as required by [section 1722a of this title][/us/usc/t10/s1722a]).

-        (6) The assignment and training of contracting officer representatives when such representatives are required to be members of the armed forces because of the nature of the contract concerned.
+        (7) The assignment and training of contracting officer representatives when such representatives are required to be members of the armed forces because of the nature of the contract concerned.

     (b)  __Rule of Construction__  __.—__